Skip to main content

 Architectural Landmarks

-• Church of the Virgin Mary: A 19th-century addition to the village, this church houses a precious artifact—a fragment of an early medieval stone stele.
-The carvings on the stele, featuring human figures, crosses, and symbolic animals, provide a glimpse into the early Christian art and symbolism of the region.
+• Church of the Virgin Mary: A 19th-century construction that serves as a repository for historical artifacts, most notably a fragment of an early medieval stone stele.
+This piece contains relief carvings of human figures, crosses, and animals, representing a significant survival of early regional iconography.

 What to do